NealLiufighting/High-Definition-Map-Modeling-for-Autonomous-Driving/README.md

 ## Introductioin
-This is a research project supported by HERE[a link](https://www.here.com/en) company
+This is a research project supported by [HERE](https://www.here.com/en) company